2019–20 Hyderabad FC season

 The 2019–20 Hyderabad FC season was the first ever competitive season in the club's history and the inaugural season in the Indian Super League.

 Background

-The Hyderabad FC replaced the FC Pune City in 2019 and will debut in the 2019–20 Indian Super League season.
+The Hyderabad FC replaced the FC Pune City in 2019 and will debut in the 2019–20 Indian Super League.
 FC Pune City was dissolved after the 2018–19 season due to prolonged financial and technical troubles.
 The franchise was taken over by Vijay Madduri, a Hyderabad based entrepreneur, and Varun Tripuraneni, the former CEO of the Kerala Blasters.
 The owners decided to move the franchise to their home city of Hyderabad.
 The club was announced on 27 August 2019.
 The Hyderabad FC will be the first club from Hyderabad to feature in the Indian Super League.

 The club officially unveiled their logo on 21 September and the home jersey for their maiden season on 29 September.
 The Hyderabad FC will play their home matches at G.M.C.
 Balayogi Athletic Stadium which has a capacity of 30,000.